The Ride funds $352,000 in cancer research at Carbone Cancer Center

 Wheeler notes that 100 percent of all money raised by riders goes directly back to fund cancer research at UW.

 Wheeler and team are excited with the second-year success of The Ride, noting that the event saw an increase of 400 riders and more than doubled the fundraising amount from its inaugural year.
-This year’s event will take place on Sunday, September 23.
-For more on the research projects and details on the 2018 event, please see The Ride.
+This year’s event will take place on Sunday, September 23

 The research awards made during the intermission of the Wisconsin Badgers versus Penn State Nittany Lions hockey game went to: